Is coconut oil healthy? Or is it simply the best of a bad bunch?

 Once shunned for its high saturated fat content, coconut oil is now found in health food shops and supermarkets across the globe.

 Most vegetable oils (soya, olive, sunflower and rapeseed oils) contain less than 20 percent saturated fat.
 Butter contains more than 50 percent.
 But coconut oil clocks in at a whopping 86.5 percent saturated fat.
 So how is that healthy?

 Like all plant foods, coconut is cholesterol-free.
-Although it is a fruit, coconut flesh has a very different nutritional content to other fruits.
-A third of the flesh is composed of fat and nearly 90 percent of that is saturated.
+Although it is a fruit, coconut flesh has a very different nutritional content from other fruits.
+A third of the flesh is composed of fat; nearly 90 percent of which is saturated.
 That’s not great news.
 Saturated fat increases cholesterol, which increases the risk of heart disease.

 Desiccated coconut (coconut flesh that has been flaked and dried) contains is about 66 percent fat.
 A similar amount is found in hazelnuts, almonds, and Brazil nuts.
 But most of that is polyunsaturated fat that can lower the risk of heart disease in moderation.

 Where coconut oil is a health concern, its fiber content is a health boost.
 The fiber content in desiccated coconut is two to three times higher than in nuts.
 Some studies suggest that coconut flakes lower LDL ‘bad’ cholesterol because of the fibre content.

 A 1980s study on coconut oil described how Pacific Islanders, who ate coconut at every meal, had lower than expected cholesterol levels.
 Even with all that cholesterol.
 And, heart disease was rare.
 They had low intakes of salt, sugar, and cholesterol, and consumed a healthy amount of fibre, plant sterols, and omega-3 fats.